DanWeinberger/DanWeinberger/README.md

-- 👋 I am an Associate Professor of Epidemiology @YaleSPH.
+- I am an Associate Professor of Epidemiology **@YaleSPH**.
+I am also a member of the Yale **Public Health Modeling Unit**.

-- 👀 I lead a research group that focuses on the epidemiology of respiratory infections, including pneumococcus, RSV, Legionella, and SARS-CoV-2.
+- I lead a research group that focuses on the epidemiology of respiratory infections, including pneumococcus, RSV, Legionella, and SARS-CoV-2.
 We use a variety of methods including statistical modeling and data analytics; experimental microbiology; and field sampling.

+- I specialize in the analysis of **real-world data** for understanding disease dynamics and the effects of interventions, including the development of novel time series and spatial methods.

 - 📫 daniel.weinberger (at) yale dot edu

 <!---